-Every year, a new panel of judges in the fields of design and marketing select the winning poster for the annual Chicago Latino Film Festival.
+Every year, the International Latino Cultural Center of Chicago selects the winning poster for the annual Chicago Latino Film Festival.

-The selected poster becomes the face of the Festival, as it will be on the cover of half-a-million newsprint programs, invitations, program books, electronic ads, t-shirts and more.
+The selected poster becomes the face of the Festival, as it will be on the cover of newsprint programs, invitations, program books, electronic ads, t-shirts, Festival trailer and more.

 Do you want to participate?

 Help us celebrate our 35th Anniversary by submitting your design!

 • Contest is open to all artists.
 Entries will be accepted from individuals, collaborative teams or design firms.